Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

 The final test makes use of real pulses in GREENBURST data.
-Pulsar will have more complex burst structures than previously modeled.
-We've chosen four pulsars that cover a range of dispersion measures and brightness as shown in Table~\ref{tab:psr_info}.
-These pulsars are bright, and will have many visible single pulses.
+Pulsars have more complex pulse structures than the synthetic ones previously modeled.
+To investigate this, we have chosen four pulsars that cover a range of DMs and brightnesses, as shown in Table~\ref{tab:psr_info}.